gdsbook/book/notebooks/03_spatial_data_processing.md

 ```

 The result of the spatial join is that the listings dataframe has now been
-extended to add a tract column that identifies the census tract that contains
+extended to add a column that identifies the census tract that contains
 the point for the listing.